DinoVukelic/New-Graph-for-Data-Extraction/README.md

     On Error GoTo FailSafe

-    ' 1) If it's already a date/time, just convert:
+    ' If it's already a date/time, just convert
     If IsDate(textValue) Then
         SafeParseTime = CDbl(textValue)
         Exit Function
     End If

-    ' 2) If it's numeric and between 0 and 1, treat it as a time fraction of a day:
+    ' If it's a numeric fraction (0 <= value < 1), treat as fraction of day
     If IsNumeric(textValue) Then
         If textValue >= 0 And textValue < 1 Then
             SafeParseTime = CDbl(textValue)